panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 The string interpolation is a great feature.
 It helps in inserting values into string literals in a concise and readable manner.
 And avoid the clumsy string concatenation approach.

-In JavaScript, the template strings implement the string interpolation.
+In JavaScript, the template string implements the string interpolation.

-The template strings are defined by wrapping the sequence of characters into a pair of backticks `` `I'm template string` ``.
-The placeholders to insert values have the format `${expression}`, for example `` `The number is ${number}` ``.
+A template string is defined by wrapping a sequence of characters into a pair of backticks `` `I'm template string` ``.
+The template string placeholders have the format `${expression}`, for example `` `The number is ${number}` ``.

-Do not overcomplicate the string literal.
+Don't overcomplicate the string literal.
 If the template string uses complex expressions, try to introduce intermediate variables to store the expressions before putting them into placeholders.

 As soon as you need a value inserted into a string literal, the template string is the way to go.